 Roop Kumar Rathod

 .
-His siblings, Vinod Rathod and Roop Kumar Rathod, both are singers popularly known for their works in the Bollywood music industry.
+His siblings, Vinod Rathod and Roop Kumar Rathod, are popularly known for their works in the Bollywood music industry.

 Shravan had decided in the year 2005 that he would retire from his musical career and thereby putting an end to an era of musical partnership.
-Shravan had retired from mainstream music composition and had moved to teaching and dedicated all his time in training his children, Darshan and Sanjeev Rathod.
+Shravan had retired from mainstream music composition and had moved to teach and dedicated all his time to training his children, Darshan and Sanjeev Rathod.

 Another Version of this Bio…

-Shravan Rathod, born on 13th November 1951, is a renowned singer, composer and Indian musician of the 1980s and 1990s.
+Born on 13th November 1951, Shravan Rathod is a renowned singer, composer, and Indian musician of the 1980s and 1990s.
 He is the brother of the playback singers Roop Kumar Rathod and Vinod Rathod.
 His father was Pandit Chaturbhuj Rathod, who was a celebrated classical musician of Drupaad Dhamaad.
 During his childhood, he had attended a recording of Kalyanji-Anandji, which had inspired him to become a music composer later in his life.
-He learnt tabla when he was only five years of age and at the age of 7 he began giving live performances.
+He learned tabla when he was only five years of age and at the age of 7, he began giving live performances.

 Shravan Rathod paired with Nadeem Saifi, and the duo came to be known as Nadeem-Shravan.
 Their association commenced in the year 1972.
 The first composition by Nadeem-Shravan was for the Bhojpuri movie called Dangal released in the year 1979 in which

 had done the playback singing.
 Their first Hindi movie was Maine Jeena Seekh Liya, which was produced by Bhisham Kohli, for which Shravan was awarded as the best upcoming music director by the Vice President.
-They composed music of all types ranging from peppy numbers to dance tracks to emotional music.
-Though the 1980s was the era of action movies, however, they specialised in and was most known for their musical melodies which were inspired from the ghazals of old times.
+They composed the music of all types ranging from peppy numbers to dance tracks to emotional music.
+Though the 1980s was the era of action movies, they specialized in and were most known for their musical melodies, which were inspired by the ghazals of old times.

 They had also composed music in 1985 for a commercial project called Star Ten.
 Their compositions mostly relied on bansuri, the sitar and the shehnai.
 Aashiqui has also rated the 4th best soundtrack ever by Planet Bollywood on their ‘100 greatest Bollywood soundtracks’.

-The duo of Shravan Rathod and Nadeem Safi finally split in the year 2005 after which Rathod focused on his son’s career and movie productions.
+The duo of Shravan Rathod and Nadeem Safi finally split in 2005 after which Rathod focused on his son’s career and movie productions.